adrelanos/aeternity-wiki/home.md.md

 ## Editing the Wiki

-    BEFORE ADD A CONTENT TO THE WIKI, PLEASE READ UP THOROUGHLY ON EXISTING CONTENT TO AVOID DUPLICATED CONTENT! please read the Wiki Guidelines & To Do's before contributing.
+    BEFORE ADDING CONTENT TO THE WIKI, PLEASE READ UP THOROUGHLY ON EXISTING CONTENT TO AVOID DUPLICATED CONTENT! please read the Wiki Guidelines & To Do's before contributing.

     æternity is spelled æternity not Æternity, even if it's the beginning of a sentence.